RedHatTraining/DO280-apps/books/README.md

 instructional point of view.
 A better approach would be to create a job that populates the initial data.

-We also have a /leak endpoint that grabs ~16 MB of memory and holds onto it.
+We also have a /leak endpoint that grabs a few MB of memory and holds onto it.
 Hit it with curl in a loop to simulate a memory leak.

 ## Environment Variables